AllenInstitute/AllenSDK/doc_template/connectivity.rst

 The :py:class:`~allensdk.api.queries.mouse_connectivity_api.MouseConnectivityApi` class provides a Python interface for downloading data in the Allen Mouse Brain Connectivity Atlas.
-The following example demonstrates how to download meta data for all wild-type mice and the projection signal density for one cell:
+The following example demonstrates how to download meta data for all wild-type mice and the projection signal density for one experiment:

 .. literalinclude:: _static/examples/connectivity_ex1.py